Fans Take On The Crash Bandicoot N. Sane Trilogy Challenge #CrashIdleContest

 Entering your idea doesn’t need to be complicated, either!
 Activision welcomes all forms of submissions such as a still drawing, video, GIF, or even a written description of the idle animation.
 All you need to do is post your Crash Bandicoot idle move idea on Twitter, Instagram, or Facebook using the hashtag #CrashIdleContest.
 Also, make sure to set your account to public so Activision can see your post.

 There are a couple of guidelines, however, that you’ll need to know.
 There is a limit of one entry per person so make your submission count.
-Activision also warns fans to refrain from submitting ideas that suggests the following:
+Activision also warns fans to refrain from submitting ideas that suggest any of the following:

 - sexually explicit or suggestive, violent or derogatory of any ethnic, racial, gender, religious, professional or age group, profane or pornographic, contain nudity or any materially-dangerous activity